snototter/viren2d/README.md

 Marginalia: I also wanted to brush up on my C++ knowledge, refresh my CMake foo, dive into pybind11, etc.

 **How to pronounce viren2d?**
-"vi" as in "vision", "ren" as in "rendering": **"vi-ren-2d"** This is by the way also how you pronounce the German word for viruses.
-I could have been affected by the aftermath of the pandemic when picking a name.
+**"vi-ren-2d"**, with **vi** as in *vision*, plus **ren** as in *rendering*
+This is by the way also how you pronounce the German word *Viren* (viruses).
+I could have been affected by the aftermath of the pandemic when picking a name...

 ## Installation
-**Supported platforms**:
+### Platforms
 So far, `viren2d` has been tested on: Ubuntu 18.04 & 20.04

-todo python3, cairo, ninja, cmake should work on almost all platforms
+todo python3, cairo, ninja, cmake come for almost all platforms

-let me know if you set it up on any other systems, so I can update the install/setup instructions accordingly:
+let me know if you set it up on any other systems, so I can update the install/setup instructions accordingly

 ### Prerequisites
 TODO add usage requirements (not dev versions)